[Content updated January 2023]

 How to Address Thru Hiker Packages

-For more information about how to address your order for package holds, or have it shipped to a thru-hiker, see shipping food to thru hikers.
+For more information about how to send your order for package holds, or have it shipped to a thru-hiker, see shipping food to thru hikers.

 What can you expect from Outdoor Herbivore?

 Healthy, high-calorie meals.
 Our meals contain minimally processed fruits, vegetables, seeds, nuts, grains, and legumes to provide a carb-protein-fat combination that will deliver a sustained energy release so that you won't feel dull and sluggish.
 All ingredients are 100% vegetarian.
 No artificial ingredients.
 Most ingredients are organic.
 Gluten-free options are also available.

 Easy & Fast Meal Preparation.
 All ingredients are dried.
 Just add the packaging contents to boiling water or cold water to hydrate.
 All meals are ready to eat in 10 minutes or less.

 Varied Flavors – because everyone’s tastes are different.
 We use various spices and herbs to impart tasty, distinct flavors instead of the standard salt & pepper seasoning.

 Eco-Friendlier Packaging.
 We use compact packaging that is safe for boiling water.
 If you are making your own trail meals, you can purchase our plain reusable heavy weight reclosable high-temp pouches.